golang/proposal/design/draft-fuzzing.md

 The details of how the corpus is built and processed should be unimportant to users.
-This should be a technical detail that developers don’t need to understand in order to seed a corpus or write a fuzz target.
+This should be a technical detail that developers don’t need to understand in order to seed a corpus or write a fuzz test.
 Any existing files that a developer wants to include in the fuzz test may be added to the seed corpus.

 ### Crashers

-A **crasher** is a panic or failure in `f.Fuzz(...)`, or a race condition, which was found while fuzzing.
+A **crasher** is a panic or failure in the fuzz target, or a race condition, which was found while fuzzing.
-By default, the fuzz target will stop after the first crasher is found, and a crash report will be provided.
+By default, the fuzz test will stop after the first crasher is found, and a crash report will be provided.
 Crash reports will include the inputs that caused the crash and the resulting error message or stack trace.